seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 }
 ```
+Your going to need the P/Invoke definitions(top of the

 do a dropdown menu --> change the size of ball and the height of the hoop
 make astetics to make it more real